aseriy/writings/crdb-views.md

     FROM datapoints;
 ```

-Using this new view instead of the underlying table directly protect the application logic from breaking if schema changes are introduced over time.
+Using this new view instead of querying the underlying table directly protects the application logic from breaking when new columnss are introduced in the underlying table over time.

 ```sql
 > SELECT * FROM datapoints_view ORDER BY random() LIMIT 10;